kadena-io/pact/docs/pact-reference.md

 Dependencies with these hashes will continue to function after the module is loaded.
 Unrecognized hashes will cause the transaction to fail.
-However, "pure" code that does not access the database are unaffected.
-This prevents a "leftpad situation" where trivial utility functions cannot harm downstream code stability.
+However, "pure" code that does not access the database is unaffected.
+This prevents a "leftpad situation" where trivial utility functions can harm downstream code stability.

 ### Phased upgrades with "v2" modules
-Upstream providers can use the bless mechanism to phase-in an important upgrade, by renaming the upgraded module to indicate the new version, and replacing the old module with a new, empty module that only blesses the last version (and whatever earlier versions desired).
+Upstream providers can use the bless mechanism to phase in an important upgrade, by renaming the upgraded module to indicate the new version, and replacing the old module with a new, empty module that only blesses the last version (and whatever earlier versions desired).
 New clients will